 Create The Perfect First Impression With Visitor Management Software

-Imagine that you’re a potential client of a B2B software company on your way to meet with the sales team in-person for the first time.
+Imagine that you are on your way to a meeting with a software company or a law firm for the first time.
 The day before the meeting, you received a brief automated email reminding you of the appointment.
 You also got helpful information such as driving directions, parking information and finding the reception.
-You got directions to your meeting room or workspace and received a message with WiFi password, The coffee machine and security rules.
+You got directions to your meeting room or workspace and received a message with WiFi password and security rules.

 When you arrive at the correct address, you notice that although the office building is tucked away from the road, there is a visible sign directing visitors where to turn in.
 After following the signs and instructions for visitor parking, already specified in last night’s email and reinforced on-site, you park your car and head toward the front entrance.